hdthinh1012/codeql-solidity/doc/HOWTO.md

 codeql database create <database-path> -l solidity -s <project-source-path> --search-path <extractor-pack-path>
 ```

-## Create symbolic link from codeql cli directory to ./extractor-path
+### (Windows) Create symbolic link from codeql cli directory to ./extractor-path to running the command `codeql database create -l solidity --source-root=<source-path> <database-path>` like all other supported languages.
 ```
 cd ~/codeql-home/codeql/codeql
 #or in case of WSL